SandyyyZheng/JailbreakSystem/README.md

 This project is still IN PROGRESS:

-1. LLM responses are pre-designed (fake data).
-The API endpoints are not yet ready.
-2. Evaluation logic of attack results (ASR and Harmful Score) is not properly written.
-3. Some baseline attack algos are simple and require polishing.
+1. Some baseline attack algos are simple and require polishing.
-4. White-box attack algos (transferability test)--[GCG](https://github.com/llm-attacks/llm-attacks), [COLD-Attack](https://github.com/Yu-Fangxu/COLD-Attack), etc. coming soon.
+2. Our own jailbreak method **MIST** is on the way.

 ## ✳️ Features